yuriisthebest/Advent-of-Code/years/AoC2023/README.md

 ### ![](https://via.placeholder.com/15/ccff00/000000?text=+) Day 5: If You Give A Seed A Fertilizer
 * **Question:** Given a series of mappings and initial ranges, after sequentially mapping the ranges through the series, what is the lowest resulting value?
 * **Solution:** Go backwards through the mappings with the lowest possible final values one at a time and check if the final number in within the initial range.
 * **Thoughts:** I think we are out of the very easy questions.
-This was the first question where naïve algorithms could not work due to runtime issues.
+This was the first question where naive algorithms could not work due to runtime issues.
 Fortunately, the second-slowest option was still reasonable to implement and had a runtime around 4 minutes.

 ### ![](https://via.placeholder.com/15/00ff00/000000?text=+) Day 6: Wait For It
 * **Question:** Calculate how many options there are to hold a button to win a race.